-This exhibition will mark Milano Chow’s solo institutional debut.
-Presented in two first floor galleries, Chow will unveil a new body of works on paper spanning two and three dimensions.
-Handsome, entrancing and ghostly, Chow’s exquisite monochromatic collages rendered in graphite, ink and photo transfer, cast modish women in self-possessed cameos staged in gilded Beaux-Arts architectural interiors that feel cloistered and deserted.
-Under the influence of surrealism, the Chicago Imagists, fashion photography and Hollywood film noir, Chow’s ornamented mise-en-scènes are frozen in time and loaded with bespoke incidence.
-Strutting postures rife with unsettling innuendo, Chow frames her women as protagonist and bystander.
-Her cloaked melodramas intimate confessions, secrets, and adrift dreams.
-She uses persistent symbols of grandeur, grace and time to survey gender, power and social order.
+Prima Facie, Milano Chow’s first solo institutional exhibition will debut more than a dozen new works on paper spanning two and three dimensions.
+Handsome, entrancing, and ghostly, Chow’s exquisite monochromatic collages are rendered in graphite, ink, and photo transfer, casting modish women in self-possessed cameos staged in gilded architectural interiors that feel cloistered and deserted.
+Influenced by Surrealism, fashion photography, shop window design, and Hollywood film noir from Chow’s native Los Angeles, her ornamented mise-en-scènes are frozen in time and loaded with disquieting effects.

 Milano Chow was born in 1987 in Los Angeles, California, where she currently lives and works.
 She has had solo exhibitions at Bel Ami, Los Angeles; Adams and Ollman, Portland; Chapter NY, New York; Galleria Acappella, Naples; and Mary Mary, Glasgow.
 She was included in the Whitney Biennial 2019 at the Whitney Museum of American Art, New York, and was a 2018 recipient of a Pollock-Krasner Foundation Grant.

-Top image: Milano Chow, Checkered Floor I, 2020.
-Courtesy of the artist and Chapter NY, New York and Bel Ami, Los Angeles.
+Top image: Milano Chow, Colonnade (Figure with Umbrella), 2021.
+Courtesy of the artist and Chapter NY, New York.
+Photo: Jason Mandella